hivesolutions/appier/doc/structure.md

 HelloApp().serve()
 ```

-The app could then executed by running:
+The app could then be executed by running:

 ```python
 python hello.py